freshcrate

 Roadmap

-• Recently shipped: first stable release, long-running assistant MVP (durable queue + autonomy verify), cross-platform subprocess sandboxing, guided setup (cara setup), first-run verifier (cara verify), Gemini onboarding (Google sign-in or API key via CLI and Control UI), Codex onboarding (OpenAI subscription login via CLI and Control UI), Vertex AI provider support, per-channel activity features with Signal typing indicators and after-response read receipts, and guarded filesystem tools for explicit workspace roots
+Recently shipped: long-running assistant MVP (durable queue + autonomy verify), cross-platform subprocess sandboxing, guided setup (cara setup), first-run verifier (cara verify), Gemini onboarding (Google sign-in or API key via CLI and Control UI), Codex onboarding (OpenAI subscription login via CLI and Control UI), Vertex AI provider support, per-channel activity features with Signal typing indicators and append-time read receipts, guarded filesystem tools for explicit workspace roots, named execution routes, session encryption at rest, and configuration migration from OpenClaw/OpenCode/Aider/NemoClaw.

 Docs